Female gaze: Criticisms

 Canadian cinematographer Zoe Dirse also criticized the reproduction of the female gaze and the under-representation of women in technical areas of film making.
 Using her experience in the documentary genre, she focused on the female gaze at the point of production.
 Dirse focused on the dominance of the white middle class male in the film industry.
 According to her, women are often shut out of the film industry due to its profitable nature.
 This creates a lack of women producing for the female viewer or reproducing the female gaze.
 She uses examples of excerpts from films to explore the need for female directors and technical crew in properly reproducing the female gaze.
 One example she gives is that of the 1992 documentary Forbidden Love, which focuses on the stories of lesbians coming out in the 1950s.
 According to Dirse, in this film the feminist, lesbian directors managed to subvert the male gaze in favor of the female one; creating a view in which the actors are not objects of male desire, but of female desire.
 She argues that when there are feminist filmmakers, the film creates feminist elements.
 She argues that it is crucial for women to take control of their art in order to accurately reproduce the female gaze.

 In Chick Flicks and the Straight Female Gaze, Natalie Perfetti-Oates argued that the heterosexual female gaze can become problematic with the rise of male sexual objectification.
 This is due to the use of sex negativity when enacting this gaze.
 Sex negativity occurs when men are trapped as solely sex objects.
 Chick flicks that cast their male leads solely as sex objects for the female viewers, according to Perfetti-Oates, serve to reverse gender discrimination rather than creating gender equality.
 Oates explains how more and more action movies and chick flick films create the heterosexual female gaze through showcasing male's bodies.
 In her article, Oates used examples from films such as Forgetting Sarah Marshall, New Moon, and Magic Mike.
-In Magic Mike, for example, Mike only becomes a love interest after he quits his job as a stripper, thus making Mike a sex object and love interest, but not both creating sex negativity.
+In Magic Mike, for example, Mike only becomes a love interest after he quits his job as a stripper, thus making Mike a sex object and love interest, but not both, thus creating sex negativity.
 She argued that progress towards equality will be made when both men and women can move freely between the position of subject and object; not when men are objectified just as women have been.